 What else do I need to know for my first green laning trip?

-Never go out alone and remember, despite its appearance, it is still a public highway so respect others using the route and always consider and give way to pedestrians and horse riders.
+Avoid going out alone and remember, despite the green lane’s appearance, it is still a public highway so respect others using the route and always consider and give way to pedestrians, horse riders and livestock.

 Make sure the green lane you want to explore is open and is not subject to any special orders and stay on track.